At South Hiendley our lunches are balanced and delicious.

 Pupil premium is additional funding received by schools for each pupil from disadvantaged families or background.
 It’s allocated to schools based on the number of children who come from low-income families – this is defined as those who are currently known to be eligible for free school meals (FSM).
 This is one of the current government’s key education policies.
 It’s based on findings that show that, as a group, children who have been eligible for free school meals at any point in time have consistently lower educational attainment than those who have never been eligible.

-It’s important to know that a pupil does not need to have a school dinner, but the parents / carers should check to see if they are entitled.
-Please see this link for details of eligibility https://www.gov.uk/apply-free-school-meals
+It’s important to know that a pupil does not need to have a school dinner, but the parents/carers should check to see if they are entitled.
+Please see this link for Details of Eligibility.

 It also includes pupils who have been eligible for free school meals at any point in the last six years; children who have been looked after continuously for more than six months; and children where a parent serves in the armed forces.